 A decision-analytic technique that characterises the prognosis of a group by assigning group members to a fixed number of health states and then modelling transitions among the health states.

-Mass-media interventions use a range of methods to communicate a message.
-This can include local, regional or national television, radio and newspapers, leaflets and booklets, the internet or mobile phones.
-Internet communication can include real-time streaming of information and podcasts, discussions with experts and use of social networking sites.
+Mass-media interventions use a range of methods to communicate a message as widely as possible.
+This can include local, regional or national television, radio and newspapers, and leaflets and booklets.
+It can also include digital media.

 All products, except medicines, used in healthcare to diagnose, prevent, monitor or treat illness or disability.
 For example, a device might be a pacemaker, knee replacement, X-ray machine or blood pressure monitor.